dvirshaty/bisbis10/README.md

  1. fork this repo to your GitHub account.
  2. clone it to your local machine.
  3. complete the tasks.
- 4. submit a pull request with your solution
+ 4. submit a pull request with your solutiond